 Any individual who requires access to the tracking system, including a prospective primary account representative, alternate account representative, or account viewing agent for a registered entity, must first register as a user in the tracking system.

-An individual qualified to register as a user in the tracking system, whether through the California Cap-and-Trade Program or an External GHG ETS, cannot apply for more than one user registration.
+An individual qualified to register as a user in the tracking system, whether through the California Cap-and-Invest Program or an External GHG ETS, cannot apply for more than one user registration.

 An individual cannot be designated in a capacity requiring access to the tracking system until the Executive Officer approves the user's registration in the tracking system.
 This prohibition includes all primary account representatives, alternate account representatives, and account viewing agents.